 It is agnostic to ideology and aligned with incentives.

-The Accuracy Equation converts decision quality from a narrative into a measurable asset, allowing organizations to reduce error cost, improve learning speed, and allocate capital and talent more efficiently—starting with classifiers and human decisions where ROI is immediate and visible.
+Our accuracy mathematical framework converts decision quality from a narrative into a measurable asset, allowing organizations to reduce error cost, improve learning speed, and allocate capital and talent more efficiently—starting with classifiers and human decisions where ROI is immediate and visible.